-In both types of situations a reevaluation of the relationship would likely indicate the need for a stronger firewall between the police and the government (especially in relation to particular police operations, when such operations are following established policy which seems to further the public interest, but partisan political concerns apparently intrude in the situation).
-Constitutionally protected rights are at issue, and the ability of the state to rise above the rule of law (facilitated through what many might see as its unwarranted use of the police) would seem to call for a greater measure of police independence.
+government in power (especially, of course, if it appears that the police action was driven by government directive, which would call into question the strength of what many see as a necessary 'firewall' between the police and the state28).
+Similarly, inappropriate police activity in relation to the Aboriginal protest may lead to questions about the relationship between the police and the government in power (especially, once again, if it appears the government inappropriately directed the police in this matter).
+In both types of situations a re-evaluation of the relationship would likely indicate the need for a stronger firewall between the police and the government (especially in relation to particular police operations, when such operations are following established policy which seems to further the public interest, but partisan political concerns apparently intrude in the situation).
+Constitutionally protected rights are at issue, and the movement of the state as it attempts to essentially rise above the rule of law (facilitated through what many might see as its unwarranted use of the police) would seem to call for a greater measure of police independence.

-Does it matter that we are considering structurally different scenarios?
-After all, in the case of the non-Aboriginal political protestors we may be witness to nothing more than an exercise of their right to free speech, while in the case of the Aboriginal protestors we are witness to an exercise of a right to free speech in relation to protests over other constitutionally protected rights.
-We might do well, then, to contrast the protest of an Aboriginal community with a type of situation introduced earlier - that wherein a Francophone population in a province protests over a systematic government policy of disregarding their language rights, where that protest is met by inappropriate police action, likely driven by political directives.
-Very little changes, however, if we contrast these two sorts of situations: reevaluating the police-government relationship would once again seem to point to the same outcome: a greater degree of police independence is called for, especially in relation to particular police operations already guided by policy aimed at promoting public interests.
+Is there, then, no discernible impact on the debate when Aboriginal or treaty rights are the issue at hand behind the policing action itself?
+To see if this is so we need to consider a slightly different pair of scenarios.
+At the level of generality at which we were operating the non-Aboriginal political protestors were merely exercising their right to free speech, while in the case of the Aboriginal protestors we were witness to an exercise of a right to free speech in relation to protests over other constitutionally protected rights.
+We must particularize the non-Aboriginal protest, for example by contrasting the protest of an Aboriginal community with a type of situation introduced earlier - that wherein a Francophone population in a province protests over a systematic government policy of disregarding their language rights, where that protest is met by inappropriate police action, likely driven by political directives.